-PERFECT VERBATIM RESPONSE (1.0 POINT): Give the subject 1 point for every bit for which content words are recalled exactly and completely.
-Allowances can be made for variations of verbs (e.g., "likes" for "liked," "join" for "joining") and minor omissions (e.g., "neighbor" for "neighbor's").
-The content words do not need to be recalled by the subject in the same order they were read to receive credit.
+PERFECT VERBATIM RESPONSE (1.0 POINT): Give the participant 1 point for every bit for which content words are recalled exactly and completely.
+Allowances can be made for variations of verbs (e.g., "likes" for "liked," "join" for "joining") and minor omissions (e.g., "neighbor" for "neighbor's") or changes in number (e.g., "games" for "game").
+The content words do not need to be recalled by the participant in the same order they were read to receive credit.
 The words can appear anywhere in the recall.

 Maria's

-,

 child

 Ricky

 played

 soccer

 every

 Monday

 three thirty

 he

 liked

 going

 field

 behind

 their

 house

 joining

 game

 one

 day

 he

 kicked

 ball